on this page

 We perform data mining on all prescriptions you claim.
 We also do audit checks.

-At any time, we may refer your pharmacy to the Department of Health (Health) who do compliance checks.
+At any time, we may refer your pharmacy to the Department of Health and Aged Care (Health and Aged Care) who do compliance checks.
 They may ask you for a copy of prescription and claim paperwork.
 You can provide this in electronic or paper form.

 You should document prescriptions and medication charts.
-Health may ask for a copy of this documentation.
-In some situations they may keep these documents.
+Health and Aged Care may ask for a copy of this documentation.
+In some situations, they may keep these documents.